wwpass/passhub-docs/docs/70-passhub-business.md

 You can deploy an instance of PassHub on your company servers, either hardware server, located in a data center or a Virtual Private Server (VPS).
 This way you have full control of your data.

-Follow the [installation instructions](https://github.com/wwpass/passhub/blob/master/InstallingPassHubOnUbuntu20.04.md) for Ubuntu servers.
+Follow the [installation instructions](https://github.com/wwpass/passhub/blob/master/InstallingPassHubOnLinux.md) for Ubuntu servers.
-The PassHub architecture can fit the service on a single host or on three hosts with replicated database and a few web servers.
+The PassHub architecture can fit the service on a single host or on three hosts with a replicated database and a few web servers.
 It is possible to bind the PassHub to the company's Active Directory for uniform user rights control.
 Alternatively, you may use the built-in user control feature of PassHub for Business, [see below](/doc/passhub-business#passhub-user-management).

 ## PassHub as a Service

 An easier way to get the PassHub instance and control user access to you company data is to subscribe to PassHub as a service.
 We deploy a PassHub server with a URL yourcompany.passhub.us in the US, or yourcompany.passhub.us in the EU.
-To start, you provide the email of the first user who will be assigned an administrator role.
+To start, please provide the email of the first user who will be assigned an administrator role.

 ## PassHub user management

 As an administrator, sign in to PassHub.
 See https://passhub.net/doc/ for details.

 Scan the QR code on your PassHub site with WWPass Key.
-During this first sign-in, you will be asked to confirm the email.
+During this first sign-in, you will be asked to confirm your    email.
 When your account is created, you are automatically assigned the site administrator role.
 Same as other users, you can create your own records, safes, and share them with your colleagues.
-Being the site administrator, you can also add PassHub users, change their access rights, and revoke or temporarily disable user access.
+Being a site administrator, you can also add PassHub users, change their access rights, and revoke or temporarily disable user access.

-To get to the user management page, click the "Account" icon in the upper right corner of PassHub page and select "Users" item with the wrench icon.
+To get to the user management page, click the "Account" icon in the upper right corner of PassHub page and select the "Users" item with the wrench icon.

 ![IAM menu item](/img/iam_menu_item1.png)

 On the user management page, you can invite/authorize a new user to create an account with their email address.

-Use "status" column to control the user status:
+Use the "status" column to control the user status:

-- Admin: site administrator
+- Admin: Site administrator
-- Disabled: temporarily revoke user access
+- Disabled: Temporarily revoke user access
-- Active: normal user
+- Active: Normal user

-You can also delete the user account, but this operation is one-way: any unshared user data will be completely lost.
+You can also delete user accounts, but this is a one-way operation: any unshared user data will be completely lost.
 The disable operation is safe and reversible.

 ![User Table](/img/user_table.jpg)